Purchases made through my links help support this website, at no additional cost to you. Details.

 By the mid-20th century, gesso began to change.
 In 1955, the first water-based acrylic gesso was created by Liquitex, the paint company.
 That gesso could be used underneath oil paint and underneath acrylic paint.

-In recent years, some artists have questioned whether or not acrylic gesso is the right product to use under oil paint.
+In recent years, some artists have questioned whether or not acrylic gesso should be used under oil paint.

 However, if you also work with oil paints and want to buy just one gesso for both, discuss this with someone who’s current on this topic.
 (Or, look it up online to see what the latest theories are.)

-As many of us began to create art journals, we found new uses for acrylic gesso.
+As many of us began art journaling, we found new uses for acrylic gesso.
 For example, it’s ideal for use under collages.

 Note: The acrylic/oil issue shouldn’t affect art journalers who use oil pastels and crayons over acrylic gesso.